asherk7/Workout-Tracker/README.md

 * Built a website that can be used to track workouts and personal bests, and can also provide good workout splits and exercises for certain muscle groups
 * Created the website using Django and Angular.js
 * Created a CI/CD pipeline using jenkins on a LINUX environment
+* Utilized Nginx to increase the perfomance on the webserver
-* Utilized Nginx and gunicorn for the web server
+* Used gunicorn for increasing the processing speed and running the a gunicorn server in the background
 * Used SQLite for the database

 ### Checking the jenkins CI/CD pipeline